unit-io/unitdb/docs/usage/advanced.md

  * [Statistics](#Statistics)

 ## Quick Start
-To build tracedb from source code use go get command.
+To build unitdb from source code use go get command.

-> go get -u github.com/unit-io/tracedb
+> go get -u github.com/unit-io/unitdb

 ## Usage

 ### Opening a database

-To open or create a new database, use the tracedb.Open() function:
+To open or create a new database, use the unitdb.Open() function:

 ```